eaa3/aml_install/README.md

   * kinetic_gpu_docker
   * kinetic_docker

-After running the script line above you should be able to see a new image set up on your docker and tagged as `dev:indigo_gpu_docker`.
+After running the script line above you should be able to see a new image set up on your docker and tagged as `dev:indigo-cuda`.
 You should be able to list it by doing `docker images`.

 ## Test if the install works

 Now in the AML docker folder located at `$HOME/Projects/aml_ws/src/aml/aml_docker` you will find a set of scripts that will help you run your docker container, among other examples.
 For instance, if you want to open a bash shell to the docker container just built, then execute or source the script:

-`$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo_gpu_docker`
+`$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo-cuda`
 (note image tag is passed as argument to the script).

 This should open a a bash shell and spin the container.
 Check if RVIZ is running in the container by running in the bash shell opened: